-Ida aims to hit New Orleans on Hurricane Katrina anniversary - NewsBreak
+Ida Aims to Hit New Orleans on Hurricane Katrina Anniversary - NewsBreak

 Officials warned they plan to close floodgates Saturday afternoon on two highways near New Orleans, increasing the sense of urgency for those planning to flee.

-President Joe Biden approved a federal emergency declaration for Louisiana ahead of the storm.
+The White House said President Joe Biden and FEMA Administrator Deanne Criswell would discuss hurricane preparations Friday in a conference call with the governors of Louisiana, Alabama and Mississippi.
 White House press secretary Jen Psaki said FEMA plans to send nearly 150 medical personnel and almost 50 ambulances to the Gulf Coast to assist strained hospitals.

-Ida made its first landfall Friday afternoon on Cuba’s southern Isle of Youth.
+Ida became a hurricane with maximum winds of 75 mph (120 kph) Friday afternoon right before its first landfall on Cuba’s southern Isle of Youth.
 The Cuban government issued a hurricane warning for its westernmost provinces, where forecasters said as much as 20 inches (50 centimeters) of rain could fall in places, possibly unleashing deadly flash floods and mudslides.

 An even greater danger will then begin over the Gulf, where forecasts were aligned in predicting Ida will strengthen very quickly into a major hurricane, reaching 120 mph (193 kph) before landfall in the Mississippi River delta late Sunday, the hurricane center said.